shashankboosi/Machine-Vision/README.md

 # Machine-Vision

 This repository consists of algorithms related to Images processing, Features, Segmentation, Pattern Recognition and Deep learning focused on Images.
-It consists of the codes for both traditional way of manipulating things and the AI way.
+It consists of problems which are manipulated in both the traditional and the AI way.

 ### Installation